nickderobertis/cookiecutter-pypi-sphinx/README.md

 CI/CD will take care of testing, build, and deployment of PyPI package and documentation.
 If you use pull requests on Github then it will show you whether it passes the CI tests.

-### Releases

-If you want to create Github releases notes for your package, they will already be drafted, just edit them as desired before posting.

 ## Local Usage